hyosung11/Launch-School/Courses/journal.md

 13:42 I finished problem two with a lot of glancing.
 But I'm making progress.

 14:35 It looks like I will get into a SPOT study session today.
 Yeah.
 Time to take a break for 20 minutes.

+16:00 Finished SPOT study session with Austin Miller, Marcos and Jeff had to drop.
+It was helpful.

+16:50 I didn't understand what Guardrail does.